Trip7274/Bayt_API/README.md

 # General Overview
 The Bayt API aims to be a unified API to provide useful statistics and controls relating to your homeserver.
 This provides a stable, yet powerful base for your preferred frontend, and the freedom to choose or make your own frontend without the need to reinvent the wheel with a new backend.

-The word "Bayt" comes from Arabic and means "House", because a good house provides you with a powerful, reliable foundation to decorate and make your own however you'd like!
+The word "Bayt" comes from Arabic and means "House", because a good house provides you with a good, reliable foundation to decorate and make your own however you'd like!

 Bayt is still in a very early alpha phase.